gvwilson/thirdbit/fiction/santas/index.md

 hoping the answers would be "yes" and "it's actually very friendly".

 Santa Hood shook her head.
-"I'm af-fraid not," she said grimly, her teeth still chattering.
+"I'm af-fraid so," she said grimly, her teeth still chattering.
-"Sh-sharks take everything they c-can and never g-give *anything* back.
+"But she takes everything she c-can and never g-gives *anything* back.
 Be c-careful with that!" she snapped as Santa Greenwood hefted his ax.